age-series/eln2-web/docs/development.md

 Models and artwork need to be under some creative commons license that allows modification and distribution *with* commercial use, [such as this license](https://creativecommons.org/licenses/by-sa/4.0/).

-## Language(s)
+## Languages

-Eln2 is to be entirely written in **Kotlin**, except for where it is not possible.
-Kotlin is very similar to Java and runs on the JVM (it's similar to how Scala works).
+Eln2 Core, Apps, and Minecraft Integration is going to be written in Kotlin.
+Network sockets and shared memory will use Google Protobuffs, and Vintage Story will use C#.
+The log server uses Rust.

 ## Project Structure